-It maintains three buildings: the historic Beyer Home Museum, a restored and completely refurnished 1890s northern mansion; the George E. Hall Annex which contains permanent exhibits on Old Main Street-Oconto, “County Waterways”, and temporary exhibits, research files, photos, and artifacts in storage as well as having the 5200 sq ft Carriage House addition built in 2015; and an urban barn.
+It maintains three buildings: the historic Beyer Home Museum, a restored and completely refurnished 1890s home of a prominent family; the George E. Hall Annex which contains permanent exhibits on Old Main Street-Oconto, “County Waterways”, and temporary exhibits, research files, photos, and artifacts in storage as well as having the 5200 sq ft Carriage House addition built in 2015; and an urban barn.

 A gazebo was moved onto the property in 1998 and an 1870s log house has been moved to the site and restored.

 The OCHS also helps administer the Copper Culture State Park, and the Holt & Balcom Logging Camp, and gives tours of the First Church of Christ, Scientist.

 OCHS is an affiliate of the State Historical Society of Wisconsin.